 It is part of MRSC's series on Budgeting in Washington State.

-For a quick overview of the statutory deadlines for the current budget preparation year, see our page City and Town Budget Calendar.
+For a calendar view of the statutory deadlines for the current budget preparation year, as well as examples of budget calendars adopted by cities and towns, see our page City and Town Budget Calendars.

 The annual fiscal period for cities and towns is January 1 to December 31.
 Annual budget requirements are provided in:

 Seattle’s budget requirements (chapter 35.32A RCW) are different and are not discussed on this page.

 A number of cities use a two-year biennial budget process.
 All the budget adoption procedures and deadlines below are the same, plus there is a required mid-biennium budget review and adjustment that must occur sometime between September 1 and December 31 of the first year of the biennium.
 Biennial budget requirements are listed in:

 For cities adopting a biennial budget, the procedures on this page only apply in even-numbered years, with the mid-biennium budget review taking place in odd-numbered years.
 This is because state law requires that city biennial budgets begin on January 1 of an odd-numbered year.

 For more information and examples of biennial budgeting processes, see our page Biennial Budgeting.